thekirankumarv/RedEssence-App/README.md

 ## Features:

-<u> User Registration and Login </u>: Secure registration and login functionality to ensure user data privacy and security.
+**User Registration and Login**: Secure registration and login functionality to ensure user data privacy and security.

 **Profile Management**: Users can create and manage their profiles, including updating personal details and tracking their menstrual cycles.